hal9ai/hal9-docker/README.md

 # hal9-docker

-Docker project for default Hal9 environment
+Provides a Docker project for default Hal9 environment.